 - 3.10 The Authorised Limit is set or revised by full Council, and must not be exceeded.
 It represents the level of debt that is unsustainable in the longer term.
 It is the statutory limit determined under section 3 (1) of the Local Government Act 2003.
-The Government retains an option to control local government borrowing in total or for specific councils.
-This power has not been used to date. - 3.11 The Council is asked to approve the following Authorised Limit:
+The Government retains an option to control local government borrowing in total or for specific councils. - 3.11 The Council is asked to approve the following Authorised Limit: